 - Day 7 – Pontresina is a short ride away from St. Moritz.
 Again we are faced with choices and choices.
 Do we ride the Abula and Julier, two very different and yet classic Swiss passes?
 The Abula is reasonably brisk up one side, lunar landscape type riding across the top and then narrower and a little bumpier of the other side with wonderful views the whole way.
 The Julier is another pristine Swiss pass with wide open road, good pavement and lots of high speed sweepers.
 It’s a fun road.
 From there it’s on to the Maljapass, unique because the pass starts at it’s highest point at over 1,800 meters and goes down from there.
 Next up is the Splugen Pass, another one of those wild and wholly Italian passes.
 The northwest side is famous for its section of perfectly layered switchbacks – looks like ribbon candy.
 There’s two more wonderful passes including the Gottard, which leads us into Andermatt for a quintessential Swiss village experience.

 - Day 8 – It’s our final run back to Thun.
 However, we’re in no rush, so stay and play in Switzerland’s premier motorcycle playground.
 You want fast and smooth, there’s the incomparable Grimsel.
 Want wild and untamed, plus the unique landscape that the Furka provides, we’ll ride this one for sure.
 There is also the Nufennen (#11), Germanic Swiss on one side, very Italian on the other.
 There is LOTS of great riding here, some of the very best in the Alps.
 We then head back to Thun surrounded by great Swiss mountain scenery.
-We get back in time to return the motorcycles to the rental shop.
-Here again as on the first night please feel to join the other tour members for a group dinner or head off on your own for a quiet, private meal.
-It’s all your choice.
+We go back to the hotel, unload our gear and head to the rental shop to turn in our bikes.
+We wrap up a great tour with a group dinner at a lively old-town riveside restaurant and say our farewells, until the next tour 🙂 to our new found friends.

 - The tour dates are shown at the top of this page.
 Naturally, you are welcome to come sooner.
 I generally arrive on Friday.
 If you would like to come sooner, or stay longer, hotel and motorcycle arrangements can readily made to suit your schedule.